 Aspects of the conversation started at the first seminar were continued on 21st May 2010 when the topic was ‘Policing and Community Safety After the Recession in Wales’.
 Speakers from across the universities of Cardiff and Glamorgan, talked about their research and the state of the evidence base in relation to a range of different topics including: economic crime; violent crime; anti-social behaviour; ‘honour based’ crime; and counter terrorism.

-‘Police Leadership During Challenging Times’ was the focus in September.
+‘Police Leadership During Challenging Times’ was the focus in September 2010.
 Along with speakers from UPSI and South Wales Police, a senior representative from the Home Office talked in detail to participants about some of the thinking underpinning the coalition government’s ‘Police Reform and Social Responsibility’ Bill.
 Attendees also benefited from a wider view on strategic leadership in the retail industry provided by a Managing Director from John Lewis.

 ‘Doing Better with Less – A Quality Service’ was the title for the event on 26th January 2011.
 BT’s Business Development Director spoke on the subject of ‘agile working’ and all participants were encouraged to make a statement of intent at the end of the day about how they were going to work differently in the future.

-Most recently, on 25th March 2011 seventy officers from across South Wales came together to work on the theme of ‘Policing Change and Change Policing’.
+On 25th March 2011 seventy officers from across South Wales came together to work on the theme of ‘Policing Change and Change Policing’.
 The keynote speaker for the morning was Ms. Jan Berry who talked about her work for the government about reducing bureaucracy in policing.
 Other speakers explored how to better understand and empower communities by encouraging social responsibility.